maieryo/maieryo.github.io/_pages/publications.md

 Book Chapters
 ======
 * Maie, R., & Godfroid, A. (forthcoming).
-A synthesis of L2 practice research: What is “practice”and how has it been investigated.
+A synthesis of L2 practice research: What is “practice”and how has it been investigated?
 In Y. Suzuki (Ed.), <i>Practice and automatization in second Language research: Theory, methods, and pedagogical implications</i>.
 Routledge: Cambridge University Press.
 * Jackson, D. O., & Maie, R. (2023).
-Implicit and statistical learning as predictors of second language outcomes: A synthesis and meta-analysis.
+Implicit/statistical learning and second language outcomes: A Bayesian meta-analysis.
 In E. Wen, P. Skehan, & R. Sparks (Eds.), <i>Language aptitude theories and practice: Pushing the boundaries</i>.
 New York: Cambridge University Press.
 * Maie, R. & Salen, B. (2021).
 Blustery with an occasional downpour: An analysis of target discourse in media weather forecasts.
 In M. J. Ahmaidan & M. H. Long (Eds.), <i>The Cambridge handbook of task-based language teaching</i>.
 New York: Cambridge University Press.

 Non-Refereed Articles